freitasm/CloudflareBackup/README.md

 # CloudflareBackup
-A script to create Cloudflare configuration backups using curl.
+A Windows script to create Cloudflare configuration backups using curl.

 ## Prepare the script